Co-parenting after a separation or divorce can be challenging for many reasons. Here are some common issues that can arise:

 - Child's behaviour: Children may exhibit challenging behaviours or have difficulty adjusting to the separation, which can put additional strain on co-parenting.

-It's important to remember that co-parenting is a process, and it often takes time and effort to establish a co-parenting working relationship.
+It often takes time and effort to establish a working co-parent relationship.

 Seeking professional help from a therapist, mediator, or counsellor can be beneficial in navigating these challenges and developing effective co-parenting strategies.